Little Anne QCPR

 List of all saved results

 Check compatibility of the QCPR Instructor and QCPR Learner apps

 The QCPR Instructor app and QCPR Learner app cannot both be connected to the manikin at the same time.

 QCPR apps work with:

 *While it is possible to update iPad 2 and iPod Touch 5th Generation to iOS 9, they do not work with Bluetooth Low Energy - so they will not work with the QCPR apps.

 A small and portable feedback device that can be used as a supplement or standalone training

 Already own a Little Anne?

-All previous Little Anne models can be upgraded quickly and easily using an affordable upgrade kit.
+Little Anne manikins can be upgraded quickly and easily with the Little Anne QCPR Upgrade Kit.